cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Definition: the fundamental principles on which something is based.
 | Usage: Honest is the bedrock of a good relationship.
 |
+| conerstone 奠基石
+| Definition: a stone that forms the base of a corner of a building, joining two walls.
+| Definition: an important quality or feature on which a particular thing depends or is based.
+| Usage: A national minimum wage remained the cornerstone of policy.
+|
 | rudimentary
 | Definition: Rudimentary things are very basic or simple and are therefore unsatisfactory.
 | Usage: They are deprived of the ability to exercise the most rudimentary workers’ rights.